Cyanoacrylate: Cosmetics

-Cyanoacrylate is used in the cosmetology and beauty industry as an eyelash extension glue, or a "nail glue" for some artificial nail enhancements such as nail tips and nail wraps, and is sometimes mistaken for eye drops causing accidental injury (chemical eye injury).
+Cyanoacrylate is used in the cosmetology and beauty industry as an eyelash extension glue, or a "nail glue" for some artificial nail enhancements such as nail tips and nail wraps, and is sometimes mistaken for eye drops causing accidental injury (adhesion and/or chemical eye injury).

 Niche and hobbies

 Cyanoacrylates are used to assemble prototype electronics (used in wire wrap), flying model aircraft, and as retention dressings for nuts and bolts.
 Their effectiveness in bonding metal and general versatility have made them popular among modeling and miniatures hobbyists.

 Cyanoacrylate glue's ability to resist water has made it popular with marine aquarium hobbyists for fragmenting corals.
 The cut branches of hard corals, such as Acropora, can be glued to a piece of live rock (harvested reef coral) or Milliput (epoxy putty) to allow the new fragment to grow out.
 It is safe to use directly in the tank, unlike silicone which must be cured to be safe.
 However, as a class of adhesives, traditional cyanoacrylates are classified as having "weak" resistance to both moisture and heat although the inclusion of phthalic anhydride reportedly counteracts both of these characteristics.

 Cyanoacrylate glue is also used frequently in aquascaping both freshwater and marine aquariums for the purpose of securing the rhizomes of live plants to pieces of wood or stone.
 Thin cyanoacrylate glue has application in woodworking.
 It can be used as a fast-drying, glossy finish.
 An oil, such as boiled linseed oil, may be used to control the rate at which the cyanoacrylate cures.
 Cyanoacrylate glue is also used in combination with sawdust (from a saw or sanding) to fill voids and cracks.
 These repair methods are used on piano soundboards, wood instruments, and wood furniture.
 Cyanoacrylate glue is also used in the finishing of pen blanks (wooden blanks for turning pens) that have been turned on a lathe by applying multiple thin layers to build up a hard, clear finish that can then be sanded and polished to a glossy finish.

 Some hobby applications call for cyanoacrylate glue mixed with inorganic fillers such as baking soda (sodium bicarbonate) and calcium oxide.

+Archery

 Cyanoacrylate is used in archery to glue fletching to arrow shafts.
 Some special fletching glues are primarily cyanoacrylate repackaged in special fletching glue kits.
 Such tubes often have a long, thin metal nozzle for improved precision in applying the glue to the base of the fletching and to ensure secure bonding to the arrow shaft.

+Fencing

+Cyanoacrylate is used in fencing to glue the blade wire into the groove of the épée or foil.